Jewish National Fund of Canada

 About Jewish National Fund of Canada:

-Jewish National Fund of Canada is a 1-star charity with a below-average results reporting score.
-It is not financially transparent and has reserve funds to cover program costs for over nine years.
+Jewish National Fund of Canada is a 2-star rated charity with a below-average results reporting score.
+In August 2024, following its revocation as a charity, JNF Canada became financially transparent and posted its audited financial statements.
+JNF Canada has $30.9 million in reserve funds that cover its most recent charity program spending for 2.3 years.

 Founded in 1901, Jewish National Fund of Canada (JNF) is the Canadian branch of Jewish National Fund, working to develop the land and infrastructure of Israel.
 JNF is committed to building strong foundations for Israel’s communities.
 By 2007, Jewish National Fund owned 13% of the land in Israel, much of which is in the Negev area.
 The charity has planted over 240 million trees, turning 700,000 acres of desert into livable land.